Constitution of the Shrewsbury Town Centre Residents’ Association

 The aims of the Association shall be:-

 to promote the interests of those residents of Shrewsbury town centre living within the river loop (an area otherwise known as ‘between the bridges’ and hereinafter called ‘the neighbourhood’;

 - to promote a balance between residential, business and visitor interests which maintain the essential character of Shrewsbury and enhances the quality of life of all who live and work there

 - to represent the interests of residents to local and national authorities and other organisations;

 - to encourage an increased number of residents into the town centre thus helping to ensure a vigorous community life;

 - to monitor and comment on planning and development issues such as the use of open spaces, traffic schemes, parking, policing and street cleansing.

 to negotiate cooperative activities with other voluntary and statutory bodies interested in the town at large, and in a manner which promotes the aims listed above

 Membership shall be open to all persons over the age of 18 who are living in the neighbourhood within the river loop.

 * Associate membership shall be open to existing members who move to live outside the loop of the river.
-Such members to retain the facility to attend any meetings, or events, but not eligibility to vote or hold office.
+Such members retain the facility to attend any meetings or events but are not eligible to vote or hold office.